 Legal Considerations and Limitations

-Although white hat hackers have the law on their side, there are still some legal considerations and limitations to consider.Ā
+Although white hat hackers have the law on their side, there are still some legal considerations and limitations to consider, including:

 - Secondary business consent: If a white hat hacker is asked to penetrate the system of a business partner, that business must also give consent.
 If the secondary business does not consent to any type of penetration test, white hats could be legally responsible for the damages and illegal activity.

-- Information retrieval: If a white hat is able to penetrate a system with secure information, this must be immediately reported to the organization.
+- Information retrieval: If a white hat can penetrate a system with secure information, it must be immediately reported to the organization.
 The white hat has then had access to personal information.
-This is important to keep in mind as customers may not be aware their information was accessed.
+This is important to keep in mind, as customers may not be aware their information was accessed.

 - Scope: Most white hat hackers are only allowed to perform penetration tests.
-In the cyber kill chain, there are more steps beyond penetration.
-However, the scope of white hat hacking usually only includes finding weaknesses and enacting security breaches.Ā
+In the Cyber Kill Chain, there are more steps beyond penetration.
+However, the scope of white hat hacking usually only includes finding weaknesses and enacting security breaches.

 While these limitations and legal considerations may make white hat hacking a narrower profession, it has its perks: